 Assembly Bill 121 aims to recodify and reorganize the battery statutes in Wisconsin law, specifically those found in sections 940.19 to 940.208.
-The bill does not alter the penalties associated with these crimes but instead restructures them into a new subchapter titled "Bodily security; battery."
-Key changes include the consolidation of definitions, the renumbering of special circumstances batteries based on the identity of the actor and victim, and the expansion of the definition of "family member" to include grandparents and legal guardians.
-Additionally, the bill clarifies the inclusion of jails in the context of bodily harm caused by prisoners and combines various threats to commit battery into a single crime.
+The bill creates a new subchapter III titled "Bodily security; battery" within chapter 940, which consolidates various battery-related offenses based on the identity of the actor and the victim.
+It retains the existing penalties for these crimes while updating definitions and reorganizing the structure of the statutes.
+Notably, the bill expands the definition of "family member" to include grandparents and legal guardians, clarifies the inclusion of jails in the context of bodily harm caused by prisoners, and combines various threats to commit battery into a single crime.

 Statutes affected: